We understand the importance of communication and wish to remove any communication barriers for our clients.

 Before you go out on the water you will be asked to wear a buoyancy aid.
 This is to keep you safe.
 Everyone in our centre who goes near the water will be wearing one of these.

-If you are going sailing you will probably go out on a boat like this one, It is called an Access dinghy and we have them in lots of different colours.
-We also have canoes which you might go in or a special boat called Aiming High.
+If you are going sailing you will probably go out on a boat like this one.
+It is called an Access Dinghy and we have them in lots of different colours.
+We also have canoes which you might go in or an accessible powerboat called Aiming High.

-Sometimes groups and schools take their lunch and have a picnic upstairs in our centre.
+Sometimes groups and schools take their lunch and have a picnic in our upstairs classroom in our centre.
 We have a lift for you to go in if you need help.